 Congratulations on being nominated to the Order of the Arrow.
 You have been recognized as someone who values others above themselves and has devoted themselves to the service and well being of others in your unit.
-This is what the “honor society” of the Boy Scouts of America is all about … we are those who strive to be “unselfish in service and devotion to the welfare of others” as well as provide “cheerful service” to our council, our districts and most especially our units.
+This is what the “honor society” of the Boy Scouts of America is all about … it isn’t having the most merit badges, or being the best cook or even knowing the most knots.
+Instead, it is all about our attitudes.
+We are those who strive to be “unselfish in service and devotion to the welfare of others” as well as provide “cheerful service” to our council, our districts and most especially our units.

 The Induction Process

 To be inducted in to the Order of the Arrow you must be elected by your peers and under go the Ordeal process.
 This is a time of self-reflection on how one came to be chosen to join the Order.

 You must complete the Ordeal in the lodge associated with the council where you are registered unless special permission is granted to do otherwise.

 Your induction into the Order must be completed within one year of being elected.

 Make sure you register for one of the Ordeals.
 We call them Gatherings or induction weekends.
 You should have received an email or letter with dates for these weekends.
 If you have not received this information, please email us and we will send you the information.

 The Gathering weekends held at McGimsey and Mays are capped due to capacity and projects available.
 There is no cap on the Bear Creek gathering.

 Come with a great attitude and a willingness to participate and experience the Ordeal to the best of your ability.
 This is your Ordeal and you will get out of it what you put into it.

 You are requried to stay for the entire weekend.